autoplot/documentation/javadoc/org/das2/qds/WeightsDataSet.ValidRangeFillFinite.md

+# org.das2.qds.WeightsDataSet.ValidRangeFillFinite

-# org.das2.qds.WeightsDataSet.ValidRangeFillFinitereturn 1 for finite (Non-NaN) values that are not equal to fill, or outside (not including) vmin to vmax.
+return 1 for finite (Non-NaN) values that are not equal to fill, or outside (not including) vmin to vmax.

-ValidRangeFillFinite( QDataSet ds )
+# ValidRangeFillFinite( QDataSet ds )

 ***